latchbio/latch/docs/source/basics/parameter_types.md

 ### Lists

-Finally, we currently support a single collection type which is `List[T]`.
+Finally, we currently support a single collection type which is `List[T]`, also provided by the `typing` module.

 ```
 from typing import List, Optional